kobeHub/kobehub.github.io/_pages/about.md

 I am currently an PhD student at the University of Calgary, focusing my research on wireless communication, UAV-assisted network deployment, 6G, and digital twins under the supervision of [Dr. Qiang (John) Ye](https://qiang-john-ye.github.io/Research.html).

-Before pursuing my master's, I worked as a programmer for three years.
+Before pursuing my PhD, I worked as a programmer for three years.
 As a passionate jack of all trades, I am eager to learn and use various programming languages, including Rust, C++, Java, Python, and Go.

 I am a devoted fan of [Neovim](https://github.com/neovim/neovim) and [Arch Linux](https://archlinux.org/).
 I have a particular interest in generative AI, large language models (LLMs), and compiler technology like LLVM.
 Additionally, I dabble in cloud native technologies and Kubernetes.